robisim74/qwik-speak/tools/inline.md

 > Note.
 The `plural` function must be handled as a dynamic translation

 ## How it works
-During the transformation of the modules, and before tree shaking and bundling, the `$translate` function (or its alias) is replaced with the translation values for the languages provided, for example from:
+During the transformation of the modules, and before tree shaking and bundling, the `$translate` function (or its alias) is replaced with the translation values for the languages provided, both in server file and in chunks sent to the browser.
+For example from:
 ```javascript
 /*#__PURE__*/ _jsx("h2", {
     children: t('app.subtitle')